nenosinc/iCloudDocumentSync/CONTRIBUTING.md

 4. The updated docset file, a raw html folder, and a publish information folder should be written to the project Documentation Folder.

 ## What to Contribute
 Contribute anything, we're open to ideas!
 Although if you're looking for a little more structure, you can go through the [open issues on GitHub](https://github.com/iRareMedia/iCloudDocumentSync/issues?status=open) or look at the known issues in the [Releases documentation](https://github.com/iRareMedia/iCloudDocumentSync/releases).
-And if you're feeling adventerous, we're still working on adding OS X Compatibility (wink wink, nudge nudge).
+And if you're feeling adventurous, we're still working on adding OS X Compatibility (wink wink, nudge nudge).